Sarah heads the London Commercial Litigation team.

-As head of the London Commercial Litigation team, Sarah has broad experience of civil litigation generally, and works on a broad range of general corporate and commercial disputes across all sectors.
+Sarah has broad experience of civil litigation generally, and works on a broad range of general corporate and commercial disputes across all sectors, but predominantly business and finance, retail, leisure and media.
 She handles predominantly high-value and complex litigation, both national and international.
 She is often involved in cases with an offshore element, and has first-hand experience of litigation in offshore jurisdictions, notably the British Virgin Islands.
-In recent years, Sarah is instructed increasingly frequently by clients from CIS countries.
+In recent years, Sarah is instructed increasingly frequently by clients from FSU and CIS.

 - Qualified in 1990

 - Diploma in UK Copyright and International Related Rights from Kings College London (1996)

 - The Ritz Hotel Casino Limited v Nora Al Daher - EWHC 2847 (QB)

 - PriceWaterhouseCoopers v SAAD Investments Co Ltd and Anor (Bermuda) - UKPC 33

 - Blue Tropic Ltd & Anor v Chkhartishvili - EWCA Civ 816

 - Blue Tropic Ltd & Anor v Chkhartishvili – EWCA Civ 1259

 - Inna Gudavadze & Ors v Ivane Chkhartishvili - BVIHCMAP2016/0037

 - Watchstone Group Plc v Quob Park Estate Ltd & Ors - EWHC 2621 (Ch)